shashankbiet/chat-with-any-pdf/README.md

-# 📄 PDF Question Answering with LangChain (Local LLM)
+# 📄 Chat with Your PDFs Using Local RAG

-This project demonstrates how to build a **PDF-based Question Answering (QA) system** using **LangChain**, **FAISS**, **Hugging Face embeddings**, and a **local LLM served via LM Studio**.
+This project demonstrates how to build a Retrieval-Augmented Generation (RAG)–powered PDF Question Answering system using LangChain, FAISS, Hugging Face embeddings, and a locally hosted LLM served via Ollama/LM Studio.

-The application loads a PDF, splits it into chunks, stores embeddings in a vector database, retrieves relevant content for a user query, and generates answers using a locally hosted language model.
+The application ingests PDF documents, splits them into semantically meaningful chunks, converts them into vector embeddings, and stores them in a FAISS vector database.
+When a user asks a question, the system retrieves the most relevant content and generates grounded answers using a local language model—without relying on any external APIs.

 ---

 ## 🚀 Features

 - Load and process PDF documents
+- Split text into optimized, overlapping chunks
-- Chunk and embed text using sentence transformers
+- Generate embeddings using Hugging Face sentence transformers
-- Store and search embeddings with FAISS
+- Store and search vectors efficiently with FAISS
 - Retrieve relevant document context
-- Ask questions interactively via CLI
+- Interactive question answering via CLI
-- Use a **local LLM** (no OpenAI API required)
+- Fully local execution using a local LLM (no OpenAI API required)

 ---